22 March 2023 | Published by Bryony Pearce

-In this article, we’ll break down the A to Z of business grants available from all over the UK, who’s eligible for what, and how you can go about applying.
+At takepayments, we’re here to help.
+In this article, we’ll break down some of the best government grants that are available for your business.
+We’ll include who’s eligible for what, the key features of each grant, and how you can go about applying.

 If your business is in the pre-start, start-up, or SME phase and operates within Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, Selby, Wakefield, or York, you may be eligible for an AD:VENTURE grant.